Economy of Berlin: Reunification

 Fast-growing sectors are communications, life sciences, mobility and services with information and communication technologies, media and music, advertising and design, biotechnology and environmental services, transportation and medical engineering.

 Since 2015 Berlin is the top congress city in the world and is home to one of Europe's biggest convention centers in the form of the CityCube Berlin (formerly Internationales Congress Centrum).
 It contributes to the increasing tourism sector encompassing 592 hotels with 90,700 beds (2007 figures) and numbered over 22 million overnight stays by 9.8 million tourists in 2011.
 Berlin has established itself as the third most visited city destination in the European Union.

 Berlin's economy has grown continuously above the German average in the period from 2005 to 2013.
 This trend is set to continue, with important improvements to infrastructure, such as the biggest European crossing station, Berlin Hauptbahnhof (inaugurated 2006), the opening of the 3rd biggest German airport, Berlin Brandenburg Airport, in 2020 replacing the decrepit Tegel Airport which was not fit to serve as a modern airline hub.

-Also, the revered Berlin music scene, attracting tens of thousands of young tourists flying in for the city's famed clubs has become an increasingly important part of the economy and is set to gain the support of the city music board modeled after the German film promotion authority.
+Also, the Berlin music scene, attracting young tourists flying in for the city's clubs has become an increasingly important part of the economy and is set to gain the support of the city music board modeled after the German film promotion authority.